-Henry is a writer, poet, TV and film producer, founder of the Manchester Poetry Festival (now the Literature festival) and co-founder of the Nottingham Poetry Festival.
+Henry is a writer, poet, TV & film producer, founder of the Manchester Poetry Festival (now the Literature festival) and co-founder of the Nottingham Poetry Festival.
 In June 2017 he was honoured with a special BAFTA for services to Television.

-He co-wrote and script edited the multi-award winning Mrs Merton Show and the spin off series Mrs Merton and Malcolm.
-Setting up Baby Cow Productions Ltd in 1990, Henry executive produced all and script edited many of the shows of its 17 and a half year output during his tenure as MD.
-Highlights of the Baby Cow output during his time include the Oscar nominated film Philomena, I Believe in Miracles, Gavin and Stacey, Moone Boy, Uncle, Marion and Geof, Nighty Night, The Mighty Boosh, Red Dwarf, Hunderby, Camping and Alan Partridge.
+Setting up Baby Cow Productions in 1990, Henry executive produced all and script edited many of the shows of its 17-and-a-half-year output during his tenure as MD.
+Highlights of the Baby Cow output during his time include the Oscar-nominated film Philomena, I Believe in Miracles, Gavin and Stacey, Moone Boy, Uncle, Marion and Geoff, Nighty Night, The Mighty Boosh, Red Dwarf, Hunderby, Camping and Alan Partridge.

 This is poetry for everybody.